Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 Total Time: 2 hours 30 minutes

-Rou Yue Bing {肉月饼}, short for Xian Rou Yue Bing {鲜肉月饼}, translates as Delicious {Xian} Meat {Rou} Mooncake {Yue Bing}.
-They are traditional well-liked Huai Yang Style Food.
-Authentic Suzhou Style Pork Mooncake features savory flaky pastry buns that look like a mini hockey puck filled with juicy and tasty minced pork filling.
+Rou Yue Bing {肉月饼}, short for Xian Rou Yue Bing {鲜肉月饼}, or Pork Mooncake is traditional well-liked Huai Yang Style celebratory food during the mid-Autum festival.
+Authentic Shanghai & Suzhou Style Pork Mooncake features savory flaky pastry buns that look like a mini hockey puck filled with juicy and tasty minced pork filling.

 Ingredients